Graduating Senior Lands Job at Morgan Stanley

-A. At Morgan Stanley, I'll be supporting three financial advisers, working as a client associate.
+A. At Morgan Stanley, I’ll be supporting three financial advisors, working as a client associate.
 I will take my series 7 and 66 tests immediately.
 They plan to train me from the ground up and consistently give me more responsibility and eventually share their businesses with me.
-It is the ideal way to learn the wealth management business, and eventually become a financial adviser.
+It is the ideal way to learn the wealth management business, and eventually become a financial advisor.

 I then took this info to the other firm where I had been interning to try to spur on their hiring process.
 It worked.
 However, they couldn’t match the salary, and couldn’t offer as great of a role as what MS offered me.
 MS was looking for someone with resume, but not a lot of professional experience, and was willing to give me plenty of time to graduate and take a break before coming on board.
 On Friday I accepted the offer from Morgan Stanley.